vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Tue Dec 26 01:59:35 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Dec 27 01:59:57 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER